soedinglab/transannot/README.md

     chmod +x util/download_mapping_db.sh
     ./util/download_mapping_db.sh

 Script is located in transannot/util directory, so please make sure you run mentioned above commands from the main directory of TransAnnot.

+### tmp folder

+`tmp` folder keeps temporary files.
+By default, all the intermediate output files from different modules will be kept in this folder.
+To clear `tmp` pass `--remove-tmp-files` parameter.

 ## Quick start

 There is a possibility to run TransAnnot using easy module